 For devices managed by M2M Service platform, there are two kinds of M2M Service status.
 One is administrative status.
 The other is operational status.
 The former is to tell whether M2M Service has been allowed to be running by M2M SP for a device. “active” means it’s allowed. “de-active” means it’s not allowed.
 The latter is to tell whether M2M Service is available now for a device. “available” means it function correctly now. “unavailable” means it doesn’t function correctly now.
 For example, if related IMSI has been deactivated by MNO, M2M Service operational status of the device is unavailable.

 For network identifiers, Network Service administrative status is to tell whether network service has been allowed to be running for a network identifier by MNO. “active” means it’s allowed. “de-active” means it’s not allowed.

+13.8.2 Source

+Not applicable